dimabory/aws-saa-c01/07-route53.md

 # Routing Policy
 When you create a record, you choose a routing policy, which determines how Amazon Route 53 responds to queries:

 - Simple routing policy – Use for a single resource that performs a given function for your domain, for example, a web server that serves content for the example.com website.
+Randomly pick an IP from the list.

-- Failover routing policy – Use when you want to configure active-passive failover.
+- Failover routing policy – Use when you want to configure active-passive (primary-secondary) failover.

 - Geolocation routing policy – Use when you want to route traffic based on the location of your users.